sam-mugo/sam-mugo/README.md

 - 🔭 I’m currently working on ...[Codacy](https://github.com/sam-mugo/codacy)
 - 🌱 I’m currently learning ...
-Spring Framework
+React Native and Scala
 - 👯 I’m looking to collaborate on ...
 Django based projects
 - 🤔 I’m looking for help with ...
 Atomic Transactions
 - 💬 Ask me about ... work, dev journey, life in general
 - 💼 Interested in ...
-Internships, Junior Dev Roles
+Backend Developer Roles in Python(Django) or Java(SpringBoot)
 - 📫 How to reach me: ... [mugosam95@gmail.com](mailto:mugosam95@gmail.com)